 Companies need to create an environment in which each member of the team has the tools to reduce anxiety and depression and support a balanced lifestyle for the long term.
-Luckily, doing so can be pretty darn fun!
+Luckily, with self care activities, doing so can be entertaining and rewarding!

 When you have an inclusive and open company culture surrounding mental health issues and well-being, you are creating a positive work environment and reducing the stigma around mental illness.

-Here are four initiatives that leaders or human resources professionals can include in their employee wellbeing program to encourage more fun in the workplace:
+Here are five initiatives that leaders or human resources professionals can include in their employee experience program to encourage more fun and self care activities in the workplace:

 What’s that old saying?
 The workplace that creates together, makes space for growth?
 Eh, something like that.
 When employees work together creatively, they: